robertorcosta/azure-docs.pt-br/articles/load-balancer/configure-load-balancer-outbound-powershell.md

 ---
-title: Configurar o balanceamento de carga e as regras de saída usando Azure PowerShell
+title: Configure load balancing and outbound rules by using Azure PowerShell
-titlesuffix: Azure Load Balancer
+titleSuffix: Azure Load Balancer
-description: Este artigo mostra como configurar o balanceamento de carga e as regras de saída no Standard Load Balancer usando Azure PowerShell.
+description: This article shows how to configure load balancing and outbound rules in Standard Load Balancer by using Azure PowerShell.
 services: load-balancer
 author: asudbring
 ms.service: load-balancer
 ms.topic: article
 ms.date: 09/24/2019
 ms.author: allensu
-ms.openlocfilehash: b621d56a76a51f9ce9df10f88f5c3f2f4babfc03
+ms.openlocfilehash: 5fd68f4559420ca688b3f4d6f6d66ee52db5191e
-ms.sourcegitcommit: 80da36d4df7991628fd5a3df4b3aa92d55cc5ade
+ms.sourcegitcommit: d6b68b907e5158b451239e4c09bb55eccb5fef89
 ms.translationtype: MT
 ms.contentlocale: pt-BR
-ms.lasthandoff: 10/02/2019
+ms.lasthandoff: 11/20/2019
-ms.locfileid: "71816038"
+ms.locfileid: "74225436"
 ---
-# <a name="configure-load-balancing-and-outbound-rules-in-standard-load-balancer-by-using-azure-powershell"></a>Configurar o balanceamento de carga e as regras de saída no Standard Load Balancer usando Azure PowerShell
+# <a name="configure-load-balancing-and-outbound-rules-in-standard-load-balancer-by-using-azure-powershell"></a>Configure load balancing and outbound rules in Standard Load Balancer by using Azure PowerShell

-Este artigo mostra como configurar regras de saída no Standard Load Balancer usando Azure PowerShell.
+This article shows you how to configure outbound rules in Standard Load Balancer by using Azure PowerShell.

-Quando você terminar o cenário deste artigo, o recurso de balanceador de carga conterá dois front-ends e suas regras associadas.
-Você tem um front-end para tráfego de entrada e outro front-end para tráfego de saída.
+When you finish this article's scenario, the load balancer resource contains two front ends and their associated rules.
+You have one front end for inbound traffic and another front end for outbound traffic.

-Cada front-end faz referência a um endereço IP público.
-Nesse cenário, o endereço IP público para o tráfego de entrada é diferente do endereço para o tráfego de saída.
-A regra de balanceamento de carga fornece apenas o balanceamento de carga de entrada.
-A regra de saída controla a NAT (conversão de endereços de rede) de saída para a VM.
+Each front end references a public IP address.
+In this scenario, the public IP address for inbound traffic is different from the address for outbound traffic.
+The load-balancing rule provides only inbound load balancing.
+The outbound rule controls the outbound network address translation (NAT) for the VM.

-O cenário usa dois pools de back-end: um para o tráfego de entrada e outro para o tráfego de saída.
-Esses pools ilustram a funcionalidade e fornecem flexibilidade para o cenário.
+The scenario uses two back-end pools: one for inbound traffic and one for outbound traffic.
+These pools illustrate capability and provide flexibility for the scenario.

 [!INCLUDE [cloud-shell-try-it.md](../../includes/cloud-shell-try-it.md)]